 At the beginning of a garden season, you will have high hopes for your garden production.

 Along the way, things like weeds, garden pests, and even some soil issues can crush those dreams.
 That’s why it is important that you solarize your garden beds to prepare them.

-Solarizing a garden bed is done by using plastic soil solarization film, and the power of the sun, heating the soil to a high enough temperature to eliminate those pests, weeds, and soil issues.
+Solarizing garden beds is done by using plastic soil solarization film, and the power of the sun, heating the soil to a high enough temperature to eliminate those pests, weeds, and soil issues.
 It is also important to do this if you think you may have had cats using your beds as a litter box, as their fecal matter may contain contaminates that do not compost.

-The idea behind solarizing a garden bed is to raise the soil temp to 120° or more.
+The idea behind solarizing is to raise the soil temp to 120° or more.
 This can be effectively done with clear plastic.
 Black plastic may also work, but the sunlight may not be able to penetrate as well.
 Clear, thinner plastic (1-2 mil.) is most often recommended.
 Let’s look at one of the simplest soil solarization methods.

-To begin solarizing your garden bed, simply remove all the plants and debris.
+To begin solarizing your garden beds, simply remove all the plants and debris.

 If you are adding compost from the chicken coop, rabbit cages, or the compost pile, add it now.
 Solarizing will help eliminate unwanted weeds or seeds from growing in the compost.
 Gently water the soil until moist, but not soaking.
 The moist soil will hold the heat in better.
 Lay your plastic sheets over the beds and smooth as tightly as possible.
 Secure with rocks or bricks to keep the heat in the soil and allow the sun to do its work.
 You will see the plastic begin to heat up almost right away on a sunny day.
 Allow the plastic to remain 4-6 weeks for best results.